top of page

 Conclusion

-The Neural-biopsychosocial (NBPS) Model represents a paradigm shift in how we understand and approach health.
-By explicitly integrating neurological function into the biopsychosocial framework, it empowers clinicians, researchers, and educators to see the full picture of human well-being.
+The Neural-biopsychosocial (NBPS) Model represents a shift in how we understand and approach health.
+Integrating neurological function into the biopsychosocial framework helps clinicians, researchers, and educators to see the complete picture of well-being.
 This model not only enhances diagnostic precision and therapeutic effectiveness but also reinforces the importance of treating individuals, not just symptoms.
-As healthcare continues to evolve, the NBPS Model stands as a guiding framework for personalized, integrative, and compassionate care—where brain, body, mind, and society are all part of the healing equation.

 bottom of page